- Thirty Major Rivals of Slavic Brides' Santa Claus

 30. Kanakaloka, Hawaii

-Unification of Christmas representative met resistance in many countries.
+The unification of Christmas representatives met resistance in many countries.
 Some people are trying to save the authenticity of St. Nicholas.
-Others bring their special characters on the leading roles.
+Others bring their special characters to the leading roles.
 For example, in the Netherlands, a traditional character Kerstman carries gifts on Christmas Eve, and Sinterklas is feasted on 6 of December.
 In Austria, Kristkind has the mission of giver instead of Santa.
-In Mexico, children are waiting for the arrival of the three kings (their prototypes are the Three Wise Man).
-Trying to save the national culture, some people use the heroes who are far from the religious traditions, such as gnomes.
+In Mexico, children are waiting for the arrival of the three kings (their prototypes are the Three Wise Men).
+In trying to save the national culture, some people use heroes who are far from the religious traditions, such as gnomes.